 Co-Borrower

-A party who signs the mortgage note along with the borrower and who shares the title to, and the obligation to pay for, the property with the borrower.
-Also called co-mortgagor.
+A co-borrower is someone who signs the mortgage note with the primary borrower and shares the title and responsibility for paying the loan and owning the property.

 Collateral